 I think Soul is the part of us that knows there is a mystery to which we belong as humans but can not grasp.
 We can be grasped by it however, and resurrected in some sense, and I think this numinous quality is at the heart of the shamanic experience.
 All children are born with the ability to behold spirit and allow it to animate them before it is educated out of them.
 It's natural, and reasonable.
 It is coded in our DNA.
 Call it the Divine Spark if you will.

 I was fortunate to have a childhood that honored imagination and wild places.
 The shamanic space has always been there for me...then, it became a mandate.
 I came to the work from art, with some of the same imaginative precipices.
 I didn't bother dressing up for the interview.
 Making an impression is antithetical this work.

 Shaman-hood is the ongoing cultivation of authenticity, surrender and radical trust.
 My Three Year Initiation and study with the Foundation for Shamanic Studies under the tutelage of Amanda Foulger pulled from me the grit and sensitivity to walk commitedly on the path."

 Allison studied art, art history, and philosophy at The University of New Mexico and The University of Montana.
 Infused into her shamanic work are intimations from her Celtic roots, the practice of Vajrayana Buddhism and influences from various notable characters including a few Beatnik poets.
 Additionally, she studies and integrates the shamanic work of Sandra Ingerman, Tom Kenyon and John Perkins.
-Allison is a fourth generation Montana native who lives and practices in Bozeman, both in person and remotely.
+Allison is a fourth generation Montana native who recently moved to Cortez, Colorado.
+She works in person and remotely.